Vani-Sharma/LawTechSIH/client/README.md

-install node modules inside frontend folder using npm i then cd frontend and npm start
+install node modules inside client folder using npm i then npm start

 # Getting Started with Create React App and Redux